Set Current Location

 Experience the roaring rush of the majestic Spokane Falls in the heart of the city, where the namesake river cascades into a graceful fall.
 This stunning natural attraction can be viewed from several vantage points in the city center, such is its beauty.
 Hop on to a bike and ride along the Centennial Trail to see the falls, or wander along Riverfront Park's inner network to avail some of the best views.
 You can also catch closer views from the stairs that encircle the falls in Huntington Park.
 For a more unique experience, the Spokane Falls SkyRide takes you on an exhilarating journey high above the falls, from where you can encounter its rumbling melody.
 Better yet, Anthony's at Spokane Falls allows you to dine with a view of the iconic falls.
 The best time to catch the waterfall in action is springtime, when it is in its finest element, spraying visitors with misty waters and entertaining one and all with its spectacular thundering.

-One of the city's major landmarks, St. John's Cathedral is considered to be one of the engineering marvels of its time.
+One of the city's major landmarks, Cathedral of St. John the Evangelist is considered to be one of the engineering marvels of its time.
 The church is built in the Gothic Revival style of architecture, and is constructed entirely out of cut stone.
 Like many other Gothic structures, the edifice of the church contains several intricate carvings of angles, religious symbols and gargoyles.
 Stained glass windows, a single aisle and arched ceilings make up the interior of the church.

-This beautiful state park, bisected by the Spokane River, is a top destination for families, thrill-seekers and nature lovers.
-Here, the following activities are available - white-water rafting, canoeing, kayaking, hiking, horse-riding and biking.
+This beautiful state park, bisected by the Spokane River, is a top destination for families, thrill-seekers, and nature lovers.
+Riverside State Park facilitates exhilarating activities such as white-water rafting, canoeing, kayaking, hiking, horse-riding and biking.
 The Bowl and Pitcher, a naturally occurring phenomenon of huge basalt boulders by the river, is a popular attraction; there is a swinging bridge across the river at this point.
-There are several picnic tables in this part of the park, and the campgrounds are a few hundred meters away.
+There are several picnic tables in this part of the park, and numerous campsites are also available.

 One of the most beautiful attractions in the city, Nishinomiya Tsutakawa Japanese Garden pays homage to Japanese city- Nishinomiya, Spokane's twin city.
 Peppered with numerous flower beds, a botanical center, several species of trees and vast lawns, this is every nature lovers dream come true.
 Its quiet, cobbled paths and lush green shaded areas, make it perfect for a walk, away from the city's busy streets.